aiekick/ImGuiFileDialog/README.md

 ## Structure

 * The library is in [Lib_Only branch](https://github.com/aiekick/ImGuiFileDialog/tree/Lib_Only)
-* A demo app can be found the [master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)
+* A demo app can be found in the [master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)

 This library is designed to be dropped into your source code rather than compiled separately.